richemslie/gzero_data/breakthrough/readme.md

 kt1 - was hand tweaked config, with continuously upping the size of the network

-kt3/kt5 - fixed config of ~200 evals per move (XXX need to check).  kt3 used oscillating move generation (taking 20% of moves) - whereas kt5 is full matches (taking 100% of moves).  network was enlarged during run.
+kt3/az1 - ran with largely fixed, same config of ~200 evals per move (XXX need to check).  kt3 used oscillating move generation (taking 20% of moves) - whereas az1 is full matches (ie AlphaZero method, taking 100% of moves).  network was enlarged during run.
+Suprising similar results, need to double check.

-az1 - configured with a very small network, and ran with maximum number evals so continuously train (ran for about 20 hours on 3 gpus).
+kt5 - configured with a very small network, and ran with maximum number evals so could continuously train, and just left to run unattened for for 3 days (with 3 gpus).

 *Conclusion: quantity of data triumphs quality - as long train early & train often*